 Instant coffee foams easily and that’s why it’s the easiest way to make whipped coffee.
 You simply add the instant coffee granules to equal parts of warm water and equal parts of sugar and whisk or blend the mixture to form a fluffy foam that you add to iced milk.

 Various arguments have been advanced as to why instant coffee foams and regular coffee does not.
-It was previously thought that instant coffee contains a thickener such as xantham gum but there is no evidence of the same.
+The previous theory that instant coffee contains a thickener such as xantham gum has since been discounted as there is no evidence of the same.
 In fact, no thickener or stabilizer is listed as part of instant coffee ingredients.

 The fact of the matter is the oils in coffee are natural surfactants and a study has proven their suitability as a natural alternative to other surfactants.
 If all coffees including decaf have natural surfactants, why does instant coffee whip easily?